 We continued up the White River snowfield, and at around 9000 feet, due to terrain and frozen snow, put the boards on our backs and continued on with crampons and ice axes.
 The resulting heavy packs slowed our progress considerably.

 Several climbers were ahead of us higher up clogging up the upper route.
 We continued climbing and reached the Hogsback about 10:15, and considered heading up the Mazama Chute, as the other options were melted out.
 While mulling over the options, it became apparent that rockfall was a hazard, with several shouts of “rock” coming from parties above us in the chute.
 One lady got hit pretty hard in the arm with a rock.
-As we assesed the situation and were preparing to climb on, we heard an oh s#%t, and looked up to see a climber tumbling like a rag doll down the steep slope below the Mazama Chute.
+As we assesed the situation and were preparing to climb on, we heard an “oh shit”, and looked up to see a climber tumbling like a rag doll down the steep slope below the Mazama Chute.
 A person in the party next to us called 911 and a snowcat and helicopter were deployed for help.
-Obvisously, heading up was no longer an option, so we offered our help.
+Obvisously, heading up was no longer a good option, so we offered our help.
 After the situation was under control, we hiked west of Crater Rock and snapped a few photos.

 Up higher, there were about 6-7 people tending to the injured climber, who had apparently hurt his leg.
 We walked back over to the Hogsback and talked to a few other climbers who said that a cat was heading up from Timberline to haul the guy down to the lodge.
 Knowing we wouldn’t be going any higher today, we took off the crampons, switched over to ride mode and waited a few more minutes, just taking in the views and letting the snow corn a bit more.
 Heading to the top would have been nice, but it really wouldn’t have been worth riding due to the snow conditions above the Hogsback.
 Here’s a shot of the upper mountain and Hogsback from our drop in point (I cropped the people tending to the injured climber out of the photo).